-In our continuing efforts to provide quality parks for our residents, the Arlington Heights Park District has begun implementing its annual spring broadleaf weed control program.
-The Parks and Planning Department has begun posting various park locations for treatment of broadleaf weeds.
+In our continuing efforts to provide quality parks for our residents, the Arlington Heights Park District implements a broadleaf weed control program.
+The Parks and Planning Department posts various park locations for treatment of broadleaf weeds.
 According to our Integrated Pest Management Plan (IPM).
 This plan uses several practices including Cultural, Mechanical, Biological as well as Chemical to maintain healthy plant material and turfgrass.
 Healthy vigorous grass areas are able to resist weed encroachment and other pests and diseases.
 This in turn helps reduce the need for pesticide applications.
 Park sites are continually being evaluated on fertility, weed and other pest populations.
 Based on those observances, parks exceeding the designated weed population threshold, it will be scheduled for treatment.
 All Park District staff involved in the application process has completed training by the Illinois Department of Agriculture and is licensed by the state.
 Parks will be posted at established entrances 24 hours prior to treatment and may remain posted for 3-4 days.
 This allows for various weather conditions which may not be favorable for treatment to begin or be completed.
 After treatment, park site areas are again posted; informing residents of the date, time, and products used.
 They will remain posted for 24 hours after treatment.
 Treated areas can be accessed when turf grass has dried, and no athletic fields scheduled for use will be treated.